Ogoo-vizData/pizza-sales-Aanalysis-and-visualization/README.md

 - The Brie Carre  Pizza contributes to the minimum revenue

 ## Recommendations
-Based on the analysis, I reccomend the following:
+Based on the analysis, I recommend the following:
 - Recruitement of temporal staffs to take shifts during weekends
 - employing more contract wokers during the month of July and January
 - More attention to Classic and Large pizza size as they bring in biggest revenue.